victorpengmx/tp/docs/DeveloperGuide.md

 <div style="page-break-after: always;"></div>

-### Sharing instructions on how to add a Person
+### Sharing the `addPerson` command with the necessary details to add an existing Contact

 1. Sharing instructions on how to add a Person while all persons are displayed

     1. Prerequisites: List all persons using the `people` command.
 Multiple persons in the list.

     1. Test case: `sharePerson 1 1`<br>
-       Expected: Connectify converts the person card of the first person in the first company into text format, so that user can add the same Person to another address book.
+       Expected: Connectify generates the command to add the first contact, from the first company, to the address book.

     1. See "Deleting a person" above for some examples of unsuccessful calls of sharePerson.